Joe Clark: Fall of government

 During the 1979 election campaign, Clark had promised to cut taxes to stimulate the economy.
 However, once in office, the 1979 budget he proposed was designed to curb inflation by slowing economic activity.
 The budget also proposed a 4-cent per litre (18-cent per gallon) tax on gasoline in order to reduce the budgetary deficit.
 Finance Minister John Crosbie touted the budget as "short term pain for long term gain".
 Though Clark had hoped this change in policy would work to his advantage, it actually earned him widespread animosity as a politician who could not keep his promises, even in such a short period.

 Clark's refusal to work with the Socreds, combined with the gasoline tax, came back to haunt him when the budget came before the House of Commons in December 1979.
-On December 13, NDP Finance Critic Bob Rae proposed a subamendment to the budget motion, stating that the House of Commons did not approve of the budget.
+On December 12, NDP Finance Critic Bob Rae proposed a subamendment to the budget motion, stating that the House of Commons did not approve of the budget.
 The Liberals supported the NDP subamendment.
 The five Socred MPs had demanded the gas tax revenues be allocated to Quebec and abstained when Clark turned them down.
-As a result, the subamendment passed on a 139–133 margin.
+On December 13, the subamendment passed on a 139–133 vote.

 Clark was criticized for his "inability to do math" in failing to predict the outcome, not only because he was in a minority situation, but also because three members of his caucus would be absent for the crucial budget vote.
 One was ill and two were stuck abroad on official business.
 The Liberals by contrast had assembled their entire caucus, save one, for the occasion.